-This year, thanks to its funders, Wimborne History Festival has helped bring the story of the First World War, and the history of the Suffrage Movement, alive through a range of projects with local schools.
+This year, thanks to its funders, Wimborne History Festival has helped bring the story of the First World War, and the history of the Suffrage Movement, alive through a range of projects with local schools and with an exciting Short Story Competition.

 This varied work included a visit by Suffragette Minnie Baldock and (separately!) a mock WW1 trench to QE School in Wimborne, a fresh way of looking at The Great War through music and storytelling by award winning group Harp and a Monkey at both Allenbourn Middle School and Wimborne First School and a performance of local interest play ‘The Gathering’ at QE School.